20 Cheeky Questions: Phillip Withers

 | March 24, 2017

-Philip Withers has been playing with plants since he was a young boy.
+Phillip Withers has been playing with plants since he was a young boy.
 A stint of overseas travel following high school ignited his passion for nature and plants and lead Phil to study horticulture and landscape design.
-On finishing his study he jumped straight into starting his own design business – Philip Withers Landscape Design.
+On finishing his study he jumped straight into starting his own design business – Phillip Withers Landscape Design.
 He’s renowned for his creative and playful design responses and is passionate about encouraging people to engage with the natural world.
 I caught up with Phil recently to find out more about his life, with plants.

 Hi Phil, can you please tell us about Phillip Withers Landscape Design?

-I started Philip Withers Landscape Design in 2012.
+I started Phillip Withers Landscape Design in 2012.
 We’re based in Melbourne and design residential and commercial gardens across the East Coast of Australia.
 I enjoy greening and activating outdoor environments – creating exiting spaces that the whole family can utilize to pick, eat, roam and play.

 One of our key philosophies is to respect and celebrate the natural world through good design and sustainable practices.